Last updated: April 30, 2026

 Are karmic relationships always painful?

-No. Hard aspects make the pattern louder, which often reads as friction.
-Soft aspects let the pattern run quietly, which often reads as ease.
-Both are karmic in the sense of older-than-the-relationship.
-Neither is automatically painful or pleasant.
+No. Hard aspects can make the pattern louder, which often reads as friction.
+Soft aspects can let the pattern run quietly, which often reads as ease.
+Neither is automatically painful or pleasant, and the chart does not decide whether the relationship is safe or worth continuing.

 What is the difference between a karmic relationship and a soulmate?

 Karmic is a pattern signature the chart can flag.
 Soulmate is a felt experience the people in the relationship report.
-The two can overlap, but the astrology only sees the first one.
-The second is something only you can deliver as a verdict.
+The two can overlap, but astrology only describes the first one.
+The second belongs to the people involved, not to the calculator.

 What is the most important factor in karmic synastry?

 There is not one.
-We weight reciprocal contacts (where both people activate the same axis in each other) and tight orbs over single one-way contacts.
-A pair with three reciprocal Saturn contacts under two degrees is far more karmically active than a pair with one Saturn opposition at six degrees.
+We weight reciprocal contacts (where both people touch the same axis in each other) and tight orbs over single one-way contacts.
+A pair with three reciprocal Saturn contacts under two degrees will score higher in this model than a pair with one Saturn opposition at six degrees.

 Why does sect matter for Saturn in this calculator?